 The Kent eleven plus exam is split into three sections:

 As Kent is an extremely competitive grammar school region, children sitting the Kent Test at eleven plus must be prepared.
 A ‘little and often’ approach is usually very effective, as manageable chunks are much easier for children to process, compared with longer revision sessions.

 We strongly recommend that students use practice exam papers early-on in their revision as they enable parents to monitor their learning and identify any strengths and weaknesses.

 For students to have the best chance of gaining a Year 7 place at Chatham and Clarendon Grammar School, we would recommend using the following resources:

 And for additional subject-specific revision, we would suggest these practice exam papers:

 The information provided about Chatham and Clarendon Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

-A.K in SUTTON, purchased 11+ English: Spelling Pack 1 About 27 minutes ago
+V.S in FELTHAM, purchased 11+ Verbal Reasoning (CEM) Pack 1 About 55 minutes ago